Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 This model accounts for situations in which each entity updates its opinions at discrete times.
+One can use models of the form \eqref{eq: multi-delta-x} as approximate models that are induced by heavy-tailed WTDs.
 When the inverse Laplace transforms of the node WTDs are difficult to compute, we can discretize the WTDs (see Equation \eqref{eq: Ti-eq}) with a small time step $\triangle_i$ and treat \eqref{eq: multi-delta-x} as the resulting model of opinion dynamics.

-When the time steps are uniform (i.e., $\triangle_i=\triangle t$ for each $i$), we write \eqref{eq: multi-delta-x} in matrix form
+When the time steps are uniform (i.e., $\triangle_i = \triangle t$ for each $i$), we write \eqref{eq: multi-delta-x} in matrix form

 where the bracket $[k]$ denotes evaluation at time $k\triangle t$ (e.g., $x[n]=x(n\triangle t)$) and $\Lambda_\phi$ and $\Lambda_M$ are diagonal matrices with entries